 Managing a business is quite difficult and to remain competitive, companies started giving more emphasis on inventory valuation.
-Inventory is one of the major components of current assets of any business.
-Inventories typically include the value of raw material, work in progress etc. Most of the times all types of inventory will be aggregated on the balance sheet into one-line item.
+Inventory is one of the major components of the current assets of any business.
+Inventories typically include the value of raw material, work in progress, etc. Most of the time all types of inventory will be aggregated on the balance sheet into one-line items.
 There are several methods to calculate the value of inventory.
 Ideally, there are mainly two ways to value inventory, i.e. LIFO and FIFO.
 LIFO stands for Last In First Out and FIFO stands for First In First Out.
 It is quite important to measure inventory to record expenses with the respective revenue.
 Selection of the right method at the right time is very crucial for the firm and it also helps the company in making good business decisions and showing the desirable financial position.

 |Gross Profit: $10 less $6 = $4|